DharStarr/FTC/challenge_docs.md

 # FTC Challenges Documentation
 # challenges.json
 The `plugins/ForTheCrown/challenges/challenges.json` file is where all challenges are loaded from.
 This section documents the format this file uses to read challenges.

 First of all, it's a JSON object file, where each entry's key is the ID they will be registered with and where the values are the challenge data.
-The following is a list of valid keys for challenge data, optional entries will have an `*` after their name
+The following is a list of valid keys for challenge data, optional entries will have an `*` after their name.

----
-### `displayName`
-This is the name that's used to display the challenge to users in chat and the challenge book.
-This can be either a string or a more complex Chat Component.

----
-### `description`*
-An array of elements that's used as a description of the challenge, displayed in the `displayName` hover event.
-As such, it's accepted input is similar to `displayName`.
-If no value is set for this, then the description will simply be empty.

----
-### `reward`*
-Specifies data of rewards given to a user when they complete the challenge, accepts the following entries:
-- `guildExp`: The amount of guildExp given to users that complete the challenge, if user is not a guild, no exp is given.
-- `rhines`: Rhine reward given to the player.
-- `gems`: Gem reward given to the player.
-- `item`: Item given to the player upon completion.
-- `claimScript`: The script called when a player claims the reward, the system will call the `onRewardClaim` method with the user as the parameter

-Of these rewards, the first 3 accept 3 different types of input and will behave differently depending on said input.
-Accepted inputs are:
+Some of the possible values accepted in the challenges json are based on 'streak-based values', which means they can dynamically change for each users based on their current streak for the challenge in question.

+Accepted inputs for streak-based values are:
 **Fixed value**
+The returned value is a constant which doesn't change
 ```json
 "rhines": 200
 ```